kanopi/gather/README.md

 ```

 ## Getting Ready
 You need two files to run this script: a source CSV with a column named `URL` at minimum, and a configured YAML file.
-Take a look at `sample.yml` in the repository for an example.
+Take a look at `sample.yml` in the repository for an example configuration.

 All paths in the YAML file are relative to the location of the main `gather.js` script.

 ## Ready... set... go!
 Run `node gather`, give it the path to your YAML file, and watch the magic happen.

+If you like the shortest route possible, you can use `node gather -y path/to/sample.yml` instead.

 The script will output a `[post-type]-content.csv` file in the script directory if it runs successfully.